csev/htaccess-indexes/README.md

 ## Security Note

 **Important**: Configuring files as "hidden" in `config.php` only hides them from the folder listings displayed by this application.
-The underlying files will still be served by Apache if accessed directly via URL. **Do not store sensitive files in this directory** - the hiding feature is for convenience only and does not provide security protection.
+The underlying files will still be served by Apache if accessed directly via URL. **Do not store sensitive files in this directory** - the hiding feature is for "convenience" only and does not provide security protection.

 For example, if you hide `secret.txt` in the configuration, it won't appear in the folder listing, but it can still be accessed directly at `https://yoursite.com/secret.txt`.

+This is an example of [security through obscurity](https://en.wikipedia.org/wiki/Security_through_obscurity) - simply hiding hiding information in a user interface while it can still be accessed through an underlying mechaism.
+The lesson is (again): **Do not store sensitive files in this directory**

 ## Requirements